RijuBidani/AES128/README.md

 3) MixColumns multiplies each column of the 4×4 input matrix with a 4×4 constant matrix.
 Here, the multiplication operation is performed on a special type of set and is thus not the same as regular multiplication.
 4) AddRoundKey just XOR's the key for the current round i, i.e. K(i), with the output of the previous round.

 The final output of the algorithm is a 4×4 matrix that is converted back into text by the program to reveal the final output.
+The program implements all the functions discussed above as well as a few helper functions.